Rolling Thunder Revue: Origins

 When rehearsals began, many of the musicians were apparently uninformed about plans for an upcoming tour.
 At the same time, Dylan was casually inviting others to join in with the band.
 According to Stoner, the group rehearsed "for like a day or two – it [was] not really so much a rehearsal as like a jam, tryin' to sort it out.
 Meanwhile, all these people who eventually became the Rolling Thunder Revue started dropping in.
 Joan Baez was showing up.
 Roger McGuinn was there.
 They were all there.
 We had no idea what the purpose for these jams was, except we were being invited to jam."

 According to Lou Kemp, a friend of Dylan's who eventually organized the tour, the Rolling Thunder Revue "would go out at night and run into people, and we'd just invite them to come with us.
 We started out with a relatively small group of musicians and support people, and we ended up with a caravan."
 Uninterested in performing in a country/folk milieu, Patti Smith amicably declined Dylan's invitation.
-Bruce Springsteen also turned down an invitation "because he had plenty of touring commitments of his own and was on a roll" following the breakthrough success of Born to Run, released that August.
-However, Dylan did add one surprising element to the Rolling Thunder Revue when Mick Ronson agreed to join the tour.
-Ronson was the lead guitarist and arranger in David Bowie's former backing band, The Spiders from Mars.
+Bruce Springsteen also turned down an invitation "because he had plenty of touring commitments of his own and was on a roll" after the breakthrough success of Born to Run, released that August.
+Dylan did add one surprising element to the Rolling Thunder Revue: Mick Ronson, the lead guitarist and arranger in David Bowie's former backing band, The Spiders from Mars.